 Falls have become a major global problem, with more than 684,000 fatal falls annually.
 It is now the second leading cause of unintentional injury deaths, the first being road traffic injuries.
-Around 80% of falls occur in low- to middle-income countries, but one thing remains consistent across all countries when it comes to fall-related deaths: death rates from fall accidents are highest among older adults, particularly those aged 60 and older.
+Around 80% of falls occur in low- to middle-income countries.
+Still, one thing remains consistent across all countries regarding fall-related deaths: death rates from fall accidents are highest among older adults, particularly those aged 60 and older.

-There are more than 37.3 million fall-related injuries each year that require medical attention.
+More than 37.3 million fall-related injuries each year require medical attention.
 Fall injuries contribute to 38 million disability years, which means more years are eventually lost in disability from a fall injury than drowning, burns, and poison combined.

 Fall-related injuries and deaths have become a major public health problem for developed nations too, as they face an increasingly aging population due to higher life expectancies.
 As the number of older adults increases in developed nations, the number of fall-related injuries and deaths is also bound to increase.

-At Ehline Law we empower potential clients and attorneys by providing them with up-to-date, relevant resources to guide them.
-Whether it is about personal injuries or learning the best negotiation practices, our experts make sure to provide quality information, and in this article, we will explore the correlation between fall deaths and the elderly by going over some statistics and studies conducted.
+At Ehline Law, we empower potential clients and attorneys by providing them with up-to-date, relevant resources to guide them.
+Whether it is about personal injuries or learning the best negotiation practices, our experts provide quality information.
+This article will explore the correlation between fall deaths and the elderly by going over some statistics and studies conducted.

 Let’s get started!

-Although all people are at risk of injuries from fall accidents, there are some factors like age and gender that impact the severity of the injury.
+Although all people are at risk of injuries from fall accidents, some factors like age and gender impact the severity of the injury.

 Children and older people are at higher risk of serious fall injuries and even death than all other age groups.
 In the United States, around 20 to 30% of the elderly who fall suffer from moderate-to-serious injuries such as hip fractures, scrapes, bruises, spinal cord injuries, and traumatic brain injuries.
 The risk is higher in older people due to physical and cognitive changes from aging.
 This is further worsened due to environments that do not adapt to an aging population.

-Children are susceptible to fall injuries too because of their evolving nature, their curiosity, and their level of independence.
+Children are also susceptible to fall injuries because of their evolving nature, curiosity, and level of independence.
 Children often have a risk-taking attitude, which makes them more prone to being in environments that could cause fall-related injuries.
 However, it is not just a hazardous environment that puts children at risk of fall accidents but also living in poverty and sole parenthood.

 Although all genders are equally at risk of fall injuries, some factors increase the risk of fall-related injuries for one gender more than the other.
 In some countries, females suffer more from non-fatal falls than males, who are more likely to die from a fall.
-If you look at falls across genders globally, you’ll find that males are the ones sustaining higher death rates than females because of hazardous occupations and higher levels of risk-taking.
+If you look at falls across genders globally, you’ll find that males sustain higher death rates than females because of hazardous occupations and higher levels of risk-taking.

 Many other risk factors can affect the number of fall injuries and their severity, and these include hazardous working conditions, overcrowded housing, pre-existing medical conditions, medication side effects, lack of vision and poor mobility, and unsafe environments, among other risk factors.